fkozlicki/fkozlicki/README.md

 	employed: false,
 	bio: "1st year student and self-taught frontend dev (wannabe).
 	I have no clue how to reverse LinkedList but can help you center a div.
-	If you want to ask me something feel free to cantact me.", };
+	If you want to ask about something more feel free to cantact me.", };
 ```